Zen2022/MicrosoftOffice2019ProfessionalPlus/README.md

-1a - Edit the path in the batch file to your desktop 1b - These have to run on the desktop; not even in a folder 2a - This is made to require activation after in order to be general use 2b - A PID can be added to the XML for activation while running the installer.
+1a - Edit the path in the batch file to your desktop 1b - These have to run on the desktop; not even in a folder 2a - This is made to require activation after in order to be general use 2b - A PID for a key can be added to the XML for activation while running the installer.
 But recomend not if you plan on having multiple keys.

+Run Install.bat when finished editing Install.bat; and Configuration.xml if you want to add a PID for a activation key